Well, we're going to have a hurricane out there, Hurricane Bertha.

 When Democrats win, that's the essence of normalcy.

-When Republicans win, panic city, something's wrong.
+When Republicans win, Panic City, something's wrong.

 But now we're back to normal.

-Democrats are going to win everything, everything's hunky-dory, and nobody's challenging this.
+Democrats are going to win everything.

-The experts think they have an idea because of the polling data and the retirements where they're coming from, uh, who has which party has more seats up for re-election, more seats to save and so forth.
+Even though it's just polling data, and even though nobody knows what's going to happen in these elections, the experts think they have an idea because of the polling data and the retirements where they're coming from, which party has more seats up for re-election, more seats to save, and so forth.

-The idea that the Democrats just walk away with all this this year is uh just a template.
+The idea that the Democrats just walk away with all this this year is just a template.

 It's become an action line.